karandua1992/TCD_MachineLearning/README.md

 # TCD_MachineLearning
-Assignments and Projects submitted as part of Machine Learning course in Trinity College Dublin
+Weekly Assignments and Projects submitted as part of the Machine Learning course at Trinity College Dublin